Haven’t got the stomach for investing in the stock market? You are in good company.

-But especially for young people, who have time to ride out some ups and downs in the market, stocks should be a part of a savings strategy, providing a way to stay ahead of inflation and a key to building real wealth.
+Their caution is understandable — this generation came of age during the Great Recession.
+But especially for young people, who have time to ride out ups and downs in the market, stocks should be a part of any retirement savings strategy.
+They provide a way to stay ahead of inflation and build real wealth.

 1. Spread the risk